 The movie’s overall clunky, with Sol the most grounded character in the story.
 Sol’s character, like the aforementioned subplot about shopping malls, adds something of interest to this overly familiar story.
 But it’s lost as the movie tries too hard to be an erotic-thriller and ends up mostly devoid of thrills.

 This cuts the movie further down to its erotic elements.
 And it might have been better, had the movie dropped the “thriller” part and just focused on the family drama and in the bed department.
 Because as Nathalie Hart’s first big movie, it is a bit disappointing.
 Because Elora Espano’s lone bed scene packs more heat than all of Nathalie Hart’s nude scenes.
 Simply, Sol felt more like a real person compared to Hart, whose mestiza looks, big boobs, and thin frame, weren’t enough to compensate for Alice’s paper-thin character.
 Still, the movie would have been OK.
-If only the fourth and final act isn’t so silly and trying-hard to put the “thriller” in erotic-thriller.
+If only the final act isn’t so silly and trying-hard to put the “thriller” in erotic-thriller.
 It could have been an erotic-drama instead, but without the laughably contrived ending—which just feels weird, unnatural—like a well-endowed pair, made of silicone pudding.